ddifreju/ddifreju/README.md

   <h3 align="center">Software Developer | Focusing on JavaScript, TypeScript & Node.js</h3>

   <p>
-    I am a Software Developer with a solid foundation in Full Stack Development using <strong>React, Node.js, TypeScript, and SQL</strong>.
+    I am a Software Developer Full Stack usually using <strong>React, Node.js, TypeScript, and SQL</strong>.
 My professional journey has provided me with strong experience in project management and leadership, skills that I now combine with my technical knowledge to translate business needs into efficient, high-quality solutions.
   </p>
   <p>
     I have an analytical and collaborative profile, and I apply agile methodologies such as Scrum and Kanban in my daily work to optimize workflow and ensure value-driven deliveries.